kmac/mlbv-archived/README.md

 * `username`: MLB.tv account username
 * `password`: MLB.tv account password
-* `favs`: a comma-separated list of team codes which are 1) highlighted in the game data and 2) can be filtered on using the --filter option to show only the favourite team(s)
+* `favs`: a comma-separated list of team codes which:
+    - 1) are highlighted in the game data, and
+    - 2) are used for the default filter in the `-o/--filter` option (to show only the favourite team(s))
 * `scores`: a boolean specifying whether or not you want to see scores in the game information.
 Warning: spoilers!
 * `resolution`: the stream quality (passed in to streamlink).
 Use 'best' for full HD at 60 frames/sec.
     - others options are: 'worst', '360p', '540p', '720p_alt', '720p', 'best'